 What is a media centre without a remote control?
-Fortunately, Kodi can be configured with various types of remote controls.
-This post explores all the remote control options available and shows how to connect and map them in Kodi.
+This post explores all the remote control options available for Kodi and shows how to connect them.

 Table of contents